burner/date-parser/README.md

 2003-09-25T10:49:41.5-03:00 | 136 µs | 5 μs | 6 μs
 09.25.2003 | 124 µs | 5 μs | 7 μs
 2003-09-25 | 66.4 µs | 4 μs | 5 μs

+## Difference to Date Parser

+The difference to the original [dateparser](https://github.com/JackStouffer/date-parser) is that this version does not use allocator but plain old `new` resulting in being able to be called from `@safe` code.